 NASA is moving towards a simplified login system.
-When this is fully implemented, users will not have to login separately to any of applications they use.
-The idea behind simplified login is to centralize information about which applications an individual has permission to access, and then standardize the login process so that (eventually) users need only login once to obtain access to all their applications.
+When this is fully implemented, you will not have to login separately to NASA applications.
+The idea behind simplified login is to centralize information about which applications an individual has permission to access, and then standardize the login process so that (eventually) users need only login once to obtain access to all applications.

 Just as your e-mail no longer requires a separate login, over time you will find more and more applications simply open when you request them.

 - Simplified login is designed to work regardless of how you login to your computer.
 You may login using your smartcard + PIN or, alternatively, using your Agency User ID + domain password.

 - Once an application has been modified to accept simplified login, users have direct access whether they are plugged in at HQ, on the Wireless Network for HQ Users, or using the Virtual Private Network.